Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 - If the update stage is a later stage than the current stage, a new NativeArray is created with Allocator.TempJob, the message is serialized to it, and its data is placed in the incoming queue for the **current** frame.
 (See "Receiving Messages" below for elaboration on how the incoming queue works.)
 - If the update stage is an earlier stage than the current stage, a new NativeArray is created with Allocator.TempJob, the message is serialized to it, and its data is placed in the incoming queue for the **next** frame

-When the message can't be handled immediately, the use of Allocator.TempJob provides an extremely efficient allocation of the NativeArray that can last long enough for it to be handled before it must be deallocated.
-Based on benchmarks, Allocator.TempJob is nearly as fast as Allocator.Temp, and orders of magnitude faster than a standard allocation.
+When the message can't be handled immediately, the use of `Allocator.TempJob` provides an extremely efficient allocation of the NativeArray that can last long enough for it to be handled before it must be deallocated.
+Based on benchmarks, `Allocator.TempJob` is nearly as fast as `Allocator.Temp`, and orders of magnitude faster than a standard allocation.

-When serializing messages for loopback, the logic follows the above two cases depending on whether there is only one destination or multiple - if there is only one, the data is serialized directly to the newly created array via a FastNetworkWriter; when there are multiple destinations, it's copied into this array from the one allocated with Allocator.Temp, so there is still only one serialization call.
+When serializing messages for loopback, the logic follows the above two cases depending on whether there is only one destination or multiple - if there is only one, the data is serialized directly to the newly created array via a FastBufferWriter; when there are multiple destinations, it's copied into this array from the one allocated with `Allocator.Temp`, so there is still only one serialization call.

-When Allocator.TempJob is used, it must be disposed, so this NativeArray is added to the dispose queue for the relevant frame to ensure it is properly disposed.
-(See "Receiving Messages" below for more information on the dispose queue.)
+When `Allocator.TempJob` is used, it must be disposed, so this NativeArray is added to the receiver dispose queue for the relevant frame to ensure it is properly disposed.
+(See "Receiving Messages" below for more information on the receiver dispose queue.)

 ### Buffer Overflow Protection

-Because FastNetworkWriter and FastNetworkReader do not check for buffer overflow on each and every write, a check is done after the call to `Serialize` - if `writer.Position` has exceeded the size of the buffer, an error is logged **and the application is immediately terminated**.
+Because FastBufferWriter and FastBufferReader do not check for buffer overflow on each and every write, a check is done after the call to `Serialize` - if `writer.Position` has exceeded the size of the buffer, an error is logged **and the application is immediately terminated**.
 Throwing an exception in this case is not acceptable, as a buffer overflow could potentially have corrupted memory anywhere in the application and is likely to cause unacceptable behavior and potentially expose security risks - the application may not continue running in this case.

 ### Channels

 Since messages sent on different channels have different behavior requirements, the data for different channels cannot be stored in the same buffer.
 To handle this, each client object stores its current channel on its object next to the buffer.
-If any message is sent for a channel other than the one currently stored, the batch is completed and any data contained in the client's FastNetworkWriter is delivered to the transport and cleared, and a new batch is started for the new channel.
+If any message is sent for a channel other than the one currently stored, the batch is completed and any data contained in the client's FastBufferWriter is delivered to the transport and cleared, and a new batch is started for the new channel.

 There are two reasons for doing it this way: